Installation Guide

 After installing Stoolap, you can:

-- Follow the Quick Start Tutorial to create your first database
+- Follow the Quick Start Tutorial to create your first database using the CLI

 - Learn about Connection Strings to configure your database